 Zephyr was the Greek god of the west wind

 Zephyr was the father of two immortal horses, Xanthus and Balius.
 Their mother was the Harpy, Podarge.
-The Harpies were terrifying and greedy monsters with the head and trunk of a woman and the tail, wings, legs and talons of a huge bird.
+The Harpies were scary monsters with the head of a woman and the tail, wings, and legs of a huge bird.

-the father of the famous hero Achille.
-Xanthus and
+The two horses were loyal companions of the famous hero Achille.